MaterializeInc/terraform-aws-msk-privatelink/README.md

 - TCP listener for the NLB to forward traffic to each target group
 - A VPC endpoint service for your MSK cluster

+> **Note**
+> If you have a self-managed Kafka cluster, you can use the [terraform-aws-kafka-privatelink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) module instead.

 ## Important Remarks

 - The MSK cluster must be in the same VPC as the PrivateLink endpoint.